pixley/pixley.github.io/portfolio.md

 * Player option configuration
 * Client-server communication

-*Descent's* game code was interesting in that it was done almost entirely in Blueprint, allowing for extremely rapid iteration, which we felt was especially necessary for such a small team on a crowdfunded budget.
+*STFU's* game code was interesting in that it was done almost entirely in Blueprint, allowing for extremely rapid iteration, which we felt was especially necessary for such a small team on a crowdfunded budget.
 Looking back, however, there were some serious limitations that could have been overcome by moving the codebase to C++ early in development.

 In addition, I was also responsible for supporting the game as a live product, providing minor game design as part of team-wide discussions, supporting design and art integration, and community interaction as part of our open development.

-*Descent* was available as a purchased title in Early Access, but has since been delisted.
-While development continued after I started working at Hi-Rez, it has since fallen into a legal battle, so it doesn't seem likely the game will ever see the light of day.  *Descent's* online servers and its website shut down some time in 2019.
+Back when it was *Descent: Underground*, the game was available as a purchased title in Early Access.
+While development continued after I started working at Hi-Rez, Descendent fell into a lengthy legal battle with the publisher they'd picked up, Little Orbit.
+The legal issues halted development and prompted Interplay to withdraw the *Descent* license, which is why the project's name changed.  *STFU*'s original online servers and website shut down some time in 2019.
+After the lawsuit was settled, Little Orbit resumed the project with new developers and set up a new separate website.  *STFU* does not currently have a scheduled release date.

 [See gameplay from before I left the project here.](https://www.youtube.com/watch?v=MiGZi3fufEA)